 Whether you’re reading your residential, farm or business power bill, these billing examples explain each section of your bill in easy-to-understand terms.

 What you paid on your last bill.
 If you owe money from your previous bill it shows here.

 Your meter reading for this month and last month.
 The difference between the two is the amount of power you used (in kilowatt hours).

 This section also tells you when an actual read of your meter or an estimate is being used.

 We calculate how much you will pay for the power you used last month in this section.

-All SaskPower customers pay a basic monthly charge of $20.22, plus a charge for the power they use each month.
+All SaskPower customers pay a basic monthly charge based on their rate category, plus a charge for the power they use each month.

 If your city or town collects fees it appears here.

 Connection fees and GST and PST charges also appear here.